meyer-lab/asmlab.org/research/index.md

 > In many cancers, a subset of tumor cells overexpress AXL, making them invasive and resistant to therapy.
 TAM receptor activation within dendritic cells potently inhibits the innate immune response.
 T cell release of ProS further dampens the immune response.
 Activation of TAMs inhibits NK cell-mediated lysis.
 Each of these cell populations express distinct and dynamic combinations of TAM receptor, likely modulating functional changes in microenvironmental response.

 [More...](./TAM.html)

-### Improving model parameterization and interpretation in systems biology

-Models in systems biology are frequently evaluated by their overall predictive ability but are then interpreted on a component-by-component basis.
-This can lead to spurious conclusions when experimental and model uncertainty is not taken into account.
-We aim to borrow methods from other fields in which model uncertainty is handled more rigorously to improve the process of model decomposition and interpretation.